-- logfile (optional) Use logfile to specify the path to the location to which output from the bart program is written.
+• logfile (optional) - Use logfile paramter to specify the path to the BART log file.
 The default location is /tmp/bart.log.

 The log file will be created the first time you invoke the bart command line program using the sample configuration file value.
-To change the default setting, you must delete the /tmp/bart.log file so that a new log file will be created and owned by the new BART user account. - scanner\logfile (optional) Use scanner\logfile to specify the location to which output from the bart-scanner program is written.
-The default location is /tmp/bart\scanner.log.
+To change the default setting, you must delete the / tmp/bart.log file so that a new log file will be created and owned by the new BART user account.

+- scanner_logfile (optional) Use scanner_logfile parameter to specify the path to the XLOG/WAL scanner log file.
+The default location is /tmp/bart_scanner.log.
 The scanner log file will be created the first time you invoke the bart command line program using the sample configuration file value.
-To change the default setting, you must delete the /tmp/bart\scanner.log file so that a new log file will be created and owned by the new BART user account.
+To change the default setting, you must delete the /tmp/bar_scanner.log file so that a new scanner log file will be created and owned by the new BART user account. - <bart_socket_directory> (optional) Specify the socket directory path where all BART sockets will be stored.
+The default directory is /tmp.